Pedro-Bernardo/CTF-Writeups/SECCON19/lazy/README.md

 ## The Final Exploit
 Unfortunately, for some reason I couldn't download the libc without it getting corrupted somehow, so I couldn't use `objdump` to find the function offsets.
-I decided to put load it in a binary analysis program and look for known funcitons.
+I decided to load it in a binary analysis program and look for known functions.
 I found this string: `GNU C Library (GNU libc) stable release version 2.23, by Roland McGrath et al.`.
 This led me to believe that it was not a standard glibc compiled by Ubuntu like it usually is, which means that the offsets will most likely differ.

 None of the programs were able to parse it correctly, but I found some strings used in the `malloc` function so I used them to find out the offset of malloc inside the libc.
 I also quickly found out that some of the symbols would load correctly, so I managed to find `system` as well.
 I used `strings` with the -o option to find the offset of the "/bin/sh\x00" string.

 I also found a `pop rdi; ret` gadget in the binary itself.
-This allows us to try the standard `ret to system`.
+This allows us to try the standard `ret to system` attack.
 All that we need is to get a leak from a known function, like `malloc`, calculate the libc base and subsequently the addresses of system and the "/bin/sh\x00" string and use our overflow to overwrite the saved RIP.

 The only obstacle is the canary, but we can just leak it first and just keep it unchanged.